INTRODUCTION

 1. Teams are expected to have matching hats and shirts, although hats are optional.

-3. Players must remain in full uniform throughout the game.
+2. Players must remain in full uniform throughout the game.
+Weather exceptions are permissible due to cold and heat.

 FIELD INSPECTIONS

-1. The manager designated as the home field manager is required to inspect the field the morning of the games to determine field conditions.
+1. The home field coach is designated as the home field manager and is required to inspect the field the morning of the games to determine playable field conditions.

 2. The field inspection is to be done no later than 8 a.m. on Sundays.